Shuttle/shuttle-esb/modules-corrupt-messages.md

 ---
 # Corrupt Transport Message Module

-The `CorruptTransportMessageModule` may be found in the `Shuttle.ESB.Modules` assembly.
+The `CorruptTransportMessageModule` may be found in the `Shuttle.Esb.Modules` assembly.
 It will log any transport messages that fail deserailization via the `ServiceBus..Events.TransportMessageDeserializationException` event to a folder as specified in the application configuration `appSettings` key with name `CorruptTransportMessageFolder`:

 ~~~xml
   <appSettings>